isabella232/Compliance-pr.pt-br/compliance/assurance/assurance-securing-microsoft-365-infrastructure.md

 ---
-title: Proteger a infraestrutura Microsoft 365 de segurança
+title: Protegendo a infraestrutura do Microsoft 365
 description: Saiba como a Microsoft garante a infraestrutura Microsoft 365 de segurança. ms.author: robmazz
 author: robmazz